A diverse product lineup, flexible policy options and competitive pricing makes this a popular insurer.

 Transamerica offers term, whole, universal and variable universal life insurance policies.
-It also sells situational policies for accidental death or final expenses, most that you can obtain only through a Transamerica agent or financial advisor.
+It also sells situational policies for accidental death or final expenses, which you can obtain only through a financial advisor.

 - The Trendsetter LB.
 Provides death benefit protection up to $2 million in addition to living benefits.
 The benefits allow the option to receive an accelerated death benefit in the event of a qualifying chronic, critical or terminal illness while the insured is alive.
 Once again, applicants may be eligible to convert to a permanent policy once the term expires.